iic-jku/osic-multitool/README.md

 original SPICE model files from the SKY130A PDK created by [open_pdks](https://github.com/RTimothyEdwards/open_pdks).
 Using this model file reducer, the ngspice startup is improved to 5sec!

-This script can also be used to check the original model file, as it reports warnings when include files are not found.
+This script can also be used to check the original model file, as it reports warnings when included files are not found.

 Usage:

 ```shell
 ./iic-spice-model-red.py input_file [section]
 ```